Research Project: Synthesis, characterisation and biofunctionalisation of multiferroic nanocomposites for biomedical applications

 Adair graduated from Durham with an MSci in Natural Sciences focusing on Physics and Chemistry.
 His master’s project investigated constraints on a fifth fundamental force using atomic spectroscopy, specifically using the spectra of hydrogen, deuterium, and helium.
-Adair is now working in the Chemistry department at UCL studying the electron dynamics in dye-sensitized TiO2 solar cells using pump-and-probe techniques.
+Adair is now working in the Chemistry department at UCL characterising and predicting new perovskite inspired materials using spectroscopic and computational techniques.

 Research Project: Characterising competitive interactions and binding selectivity at bio-nano interfaces